Tom Lohr is an avid home improvement enthusiast. He prefers to spend the money he saves on new tools and gardening supplies.

 If you want a deep belly laugh, search YouTube for cats and Christmas trees.
-It seems felines can't help themselves during the holidays, and at some time during that period will investigate your tree.
+It seems felines can't help themselves during the holidays, and at some time during that period, they will investigate your tree.
 Interaction between your cat and the tree can range from simple batting of lower-hanging ornaments to climbing to the top of it.
-In case you were wondering, cats climbing Christmas trees rarely ends well, your cat ends up being a longhaired lumberjack as it topples the tree.
+In case you were wondering, cats climbing Christmas trees rarely ends well.
+Your cat can end up being a longhaired lumberjack as it topples the tree.

 Cats are pretty resilient and usually don't get injured by their Yuletide antics, but they can be, and it is best for your cat's health and your sanity to keep kitty out of the tree.
 Here are the best ways to ensure your cat doesn't become a YouTube sensation.

 Pick the Right Tree

 If you are going to erect a live Christmas tree, choose a type that discourages cats.
 The Colorado Blue Spruce and Norway Spruce are of the more prickly variety of pine trees.
 Using one of those two types will make the tree less enticing to climb.

 Before decorating your tree, let it stand by itself without the ornaments and lights for a few days.
 Cats love to check out anything new in the house, and they will undoubtedly be drawn to the small forest you just erected in the living room.
 Let the cat get used to the new tree and it will be less likely to check it out when it is fully decorated.

 Choose Decorations Wisely

 Cats love to bat around anything that is hanging.
 The shiny balls on your Christmas trees make the perfect toy for your feline.
 If you can tolerate not hanging balls on your tree, you will remove the temptation.
 If you absolutely have to have them, get the smallest size possible.